 Many companies have been accused of having racist brands for years.
 They include corporate names, product names, mascots, and logos.
-Those accused include corporate giants such as Nestle, Colgate and Quaker Oats.

 The types of accused racist brands include:

 - Product Name — examples: Aunt Jemima and Eskimo Pies are both brand names that will be changed

 - Mascots — example: Proctor and Gamble remove the “Senior Sleepy” mascot from Spic and Span cleaning products (the word “spic” and the brown-skinned mascot is racial stereotyping towards Latinx people)

 - Logos/Branding — example: Mrs. Butterworth’s is revamping its branding (the curvy bottle shape is a racial caricature stereotype for black women)

 - Product Descriptions — Johnson & Johnson and L’Oreal are re-visiting wording and production of “Whitening” products (words like “fair”, “light” and “whitening” contain race bias)

 - Chants & Cheers — The Atlanta Braves are discussing the ethnic stereotyping of their popular tomahawk chop (the gesture is considered offensive to Native Americans)